Introduction

 requiring the server to support this operation.

-For the sake of demonstration, we create a file called report.pdf
+For the sake of demonstration, we create a file called report.pdf.
+We assume that it

-is a large, binary file in order to show how to handle it with git lfs
+is a large, binary file in order to show how to handle it with git lfs:

 echo "This is a very large report." > report.pdf